Jim Kale

-Michael James Kale (born August 11, 1943) is a Canadian rock musician, best known as the original bassist for the rock band The Guess Who.
+Michael James Kale (born August 11, 1943) is a Canadian retired musician, best known as the original bassist for the rock band The Guess Who.
 He was also a member of the band Scrubbaloe Caine.
 In 1987, he was inducted into the Canadian Music Hall of Fame as a member of The Guess Who.

 Career

 Michael James "Jim" Kale was born in Winnipeg.
 He described his father, who died in 1967 while the Guess Who were on tour in the UK, as abusive and an alcoholic.
 Kale joined the local Winnipeg band Chad Allan and the Reflections in 1962; that band later spun off into The Guess Who.
 Kale was the band's bassist during its most successful period up to 1972, appearing on several hit singles and albums and co-writing the band's best-known song, "American Woman", which reached no. 1 in Canada and the United States.